fugu-chop/launch_school/rb130_ruby_foundations/lesson_2/1_minitest.md

 `assert_equal` takes two parameters: the first is the *expected* value, and the second is the *test or actual* value.
 If there's a discrepancy, `assert_equal` will save the error and Minitest will report that error to you at the end of the test run.

-It's sometimes useful to have multiple assertions within one test (ie, instance method that starts with "`test_`"), but in the beginning, we'll only show one assertion within one test.
+It's sometimes useful to have multiple assertions within one test (i.e. multiple verifications per instance method that starts with "`test_`"), but in the beginning, we'll only show one assertion within one test.

 ### Breaking down the output
 Running the test file produces the following output.